-In 2022, the Commission met in February, April, June, August, October, and December.
+In 2023, the Commission met in February, April, June, August, October, and December.
 These meetings occurred in-person, virtually, or through a combination of both formats.
 In addition to its regular meetings, the Commission may hold special meetings.

 The Commission launched its website in 2010.
-The website provides essential information to the public, including an explanation of the Commission's procedures; frequently asked questions; recent annual reports; and links to the Colorado Constitution, Code, and Colo.
+The website was substantially updated in 2023 to make the Commission's RFE form available online and to provide expanded access to case precedent and additional legal resources.
+The website provides essential information to the public, including an explanation of the Commission's procedures; frequently asked questions; annual reports from 1980 to the present; and links to the Colorado Constitution, Code, and Colo.
 RJD.
 The website has significantly increased the transparency of the Commission's authority and proceedings.
-The Commission is currently in the process of re-developing its website to provide the data search functions and to include an online portal for the submission of requests for evaluation of judicial conduct, as contemplated through HB 23-1019.
+The Commission continues to work on enhancing its website to provide data search functions and to include an online portal for the submission of requests for evaluation of judicial conduct, as contemplated through HB 23-1019.